Loss deduction

 – Possible for an unlimited period

-– Subject to minimum taxation: losses can only be deducted without restriction up to EUR 1 million (or 2 million in the case of joint assessment) can be deducted without restriction, beyond that only 60% of the total amount of income exceeding 1 million euros Prerequisites for loss deduction:
+– Subject to minimum taxation: losses can only be deducted without restriction up to EUR 1 million (or EUR 2 million in the case of joint assessment), beyond that only 60% of the total amount of income exceeding EUR 1 million can be deducted

 – The losses must have been incurred in an assessment period

-– The taxpayer must be identical (exceptions in the case of conversions)
+– The taxpayer must be identical (exceptions for conversions)

 – The losses must have been determined in accordance with tax regulations